AAVLD-USAHA-ITStandards/AAVLD-USAHA-ITStandards/README.md

-1. Currently this subcommittee is composed by **two workgroup** __1) the eCVI__ and __2) the Permit Data Standards__, please for more information and to engage with direct contributions to the open discussions please visit the table below for the appropriated links.
+1. Currently this subcommittee is composted of two workgroups 1) eCVI and 2) permit.
+For more information and to engage with direct contributions to the open discussions, please visit the repositories pinned below.

 3. Table of contents